Have a slow WordPress site?

 - Ain’t nobody got time for shared hosting when trying to pass web vitals.

 Affiliate Disclaimer – if you sign up for Cloudways using my affiliate link, I seriously appreciate it.
 I try to support my recommendations with real, unbiased evidence.
 I also make donations ($6,000 to GoFundMe so far) and your support would help.
 It’s easy to request a free migration and promo code OMM25 gets you 25% off the first 2 months.

 - SiteGround – Backlinko reported SiteGround had some of the worst TTFBs which is also reflected in my speed test and complaints in Facebook Groups (among other problems).
-Used to be great until 2020 but a quick search in Facebook Groups and you’ll find many complaints about slow TTFBs, price increases, support, etc. Hristo is also an admin of the WP Speed Up Facebook Group and may delete posts or ban people from the group if they say something negative.
+Used to be great until 2020 but a quick search in Facebook Groups and you’ll find many complaints about slow TTFBs, CPU limits, price increases, etc. Hristo is an admin of the WP Speed Up Facebook Group and may delete posts or ban people from the group if they say something negative.

 - Bluehost – slow servers, EIG owned, rated poorly, mainly promoted by affiliates.

 - HostGator – also EIG owned with slow servers, rated poorly, and CPU limits.

 - GoDaddy – malware issues, constant upsells, and rated poorly with CPU limits.